KDE/neochat/README.md

 flatpak install kdeapps org.kde.neochat
 ```

-A nigthly build is also available on Android in the [KDE nightly F-Droid repo](https://community.kde.org/Android/FDroid)
+A nigthly build is also available for Android in the [KDE nightly F-Droid repo](https://community.kde.org/Android/FDroid)
 and can also directly be downloaded from the [binary factory](https://binary-factory.kde.org/view/Android/job/Neochat_android/).

 ![Timeline](https://www.plasma-mobile.org/img/post-2020-10/post-2020-10-neochat-timeline.png)